menaemg/xlarge/README.md

 #
 #### 1- make sure you have Compuser and Laravel and mysql in you machine
 #### 2- Download Project or Clone It
-#### 3- rename .env.example to .en and create new database and set DBs name & MySQl user & MySQl password in this file
+#### 3- rename .env.example to .env and create new database and set DBs name & MySQl user & MySQl password in this file
 #### 4- in Project folder run this comands
     •	$ composer install
     •	$ php artisan appkey:genurate